Taoism: De

 The active expression of Tao is called De (德 (dé); also spelled Te or Teh; often translated with virtue or power), in a sense that De results from an individual living and cultivating the Tao.
-The term De can be used to refer to ethical virtue in the conventional Confucian sense, as well as to a higher spontaneous kind of sagely virtue or power that comes from following the Tao and practicing wu-wei.
+The term De can be used to refer to ethical virtue in the conventional Confucian sense, as well as to a higher spontaneous kind of sagely virtue or power that comes from following the Tao and practicing wu wei.
 Thus, it is a natural expression of the Tao's power and not anything like conventional morality.
 Louis Komjathy describes De as the manifestation of one's connection to the Tao, which is a beneficial influence of one's cosmological attunement.

 Ziran

 Zhuang Zhou in front of a waterfall.
-The natural downward flow of water is a common metaphor for naturalness in Taoism.
+In Taoism, downward flow of water is a commonly used analogy for naturalness.

 Ziran (自然 (zìrán, tzu-jan); lit. "self-so", "self-organization") is regarded as a central concept and value in Taoism and as a way of flowing with the Tao.
-It describes the "primordial state" of all things as well as a basic character of the Tao, and is usually associated with spontaneity and creativity.
+It describes the "primordial state" of all things as well as a basic character of the Tao, and is usually associated with naturalness and creativity.
 According to Kohn, in the Zhuangzi, ziran refers to the fact that "there is thus no ultimate cause to make things what they are.
 The universe exists by itself and of itself; it is existence just as it is.
 Nothing can be added or subtracted from it; it is entirely sufficient upon itself."

 To attain naturalness, one has to identify with the Tao and flow with its natural rhythms as expressed in oneself.
 This involves freeing oneself from selfishness and desire and appreciating simplicity.
 It also consists of understanding one's nature and living in accordance with it without trying to be something one is not or overthinking one's experience.
 One way of cultivating ziran found in the Zhuangzi is to practice the "fasting of the mind", a kind of Taoist meditation in which one empties the mind.
 It is held that this can also activate qi (vital energy).
 In some passages found in the Zhuangzi and in the Tao Te Ching, naturalness is also associated with rejection of the state (anarchism) and a desire to return to simpler pre-technological times (primitivism).

 An often cited metaphor for naturalness is pu (樸 (pǔ, pú, p'u, uncut wood)), the "uncarved log", which represents the "original nature ... prior to the imprint of culture" of an individual.
 It is usually referred to as a state one may return to.